Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 # Key concepts
 ## Credentials
-Azure Identity offers a variety of credential classes accepted by Azure SDK data plane libraries.
-Each library documents its Azure Identity integration.
+Azure Identity offers a variety of credential classes in the `azure.identity` namespace.
+These are accepted by Azure SDK data plane clients.
+Each client library documents its Azure Identity integration.
 Azure SDK management libraries do not accept these credentials.

-Credentials differ mostly in configuration.
+Credentials differ mostly in configuration:

 |credential class|identity|configuration
 |-|-|-